Breaking Down the Band Tee Obsession

 Some other general rules music buffs advocated for included buying a shirt before a concert to wear to the event, only authentic shirts from the band are "real," and don't represent a band you don't listen to.
 When looking at gender differences, 44.7% of men believed that only authentic band tees could be considered "real," compared to only 35.7% of women.

-People take these T-shirts seriously and hang out with them for more than just a short period of time (see Mom, it's not a phase).
+People take these custom t-shirts seriously and hang out with them for more than just a short period of time (see Mom, it's not a phase).
 The average respondent in our study said their oldest shirt was more than a decade old (11 years), and 68.8% still owned their oldest band tee.

 What's in the Threads